custom-components/ble_monitor/faq.md

 ### I get a PermissionError in Home Assistant after the installation

+Note: This answer is only applicable for version 0.5 and higher.

 Python needs root access to access the HCI interface.
 If Python doesn't have root access, you will get an error message in Home Assistant which ends with:

 ```